Non Stop Rock'n Roll

-Non Stop Rock'n Roll is the third studio album by Norwegian glam metal band Wig Wam.
+Non Stop Rock'n Roll is the third studio album by the Norwegian glam metal band Wig Wam.
 It was released on 21 January 2010, making it the first Wig Wam album to be released worldwide on the same day.

-Writing and recording

-The whole album was recorded, mastered and mixed at Wig Wam's personal studio in Halden, Norway.
-Wig Wam's guitarist Trond Holter produced the whole record.
+The album was produced by the band's guitarist Trond Holter, while singer Åge Sten Nilsen and bassist Bernt Jansen contributed songwriting alongside the guitarist.
+The album was recorded, mastered and mixed at the Rock Ranch Studio in Halden, Norway.
+Non Stop Rock'n Roll is certified gold in Norway.

 Release and promotion

-On 25 February 2010 the band began filming the video for the lead single "Do You Wanna Taste It".
+On 25 February 2010, the band began filming the video for the lead single "Do You Wanna Taste It".
 It was the first Wig Wam single to not be released in CD format.
 The video was released by Frontier Records on their official YouTube channel on 9 March 2010.

 Reception

-Upon its release, Non Stop Rock'n Roll, overall received positive reviews from critics.
+Upon its release, Non Stop Rock'n Roll received overall positive reviews from critics.